 A SAS Activity LED is located at LEDS5 on the serverboard.
-When LEDS5 is blinking, SAS is active.
+When LEDS5 is blinking, the SAS drive supported by the LSI 3108 controller is active.

 SAS Activity LED States

 Color/State Definition

 Green: Blinking SAS: Active

 SAS Error LED